Libretti & Texts

 Project Description

-The Salzburg Mozarteum Foundation offers in its Mozart Libretti – Online Edition a digital edition of the textual sources of the vocal works by Wolfgang Amadé Mozart according to academic criteria.
-The edition appears within the Digital Mozart Edition, which is currently being developed by the Salzburg Mozarteum Foundation in cooperation with the Packard Humanities Institute in Los Altos, California.
+With the online edition of the Mozart Librettos, the International Mozarteum Foundation offers a digital edition of the textual sources of the vocal works of Wolfgang Amadé Mozart according to academic criteria.
+The edition is published as part of the Digital Mozart Edition, which is currently being developed by the International Mozarteum Foundation in collaboration with the Packard Humanities Institute in Los Altos, California.

-Although the librettos of Mozart’s operas have appeared in numerous printed editions since his lifetime, there is to date no edition devoted to the scholarly evaluation of their sources.
-The online edition of the Mozart librettos attempts to close this editorial gap and make the texts of Wolfgang Amadé Mozart’s vocal compositions accessible to a broad public for the first time in a critical edition.
-Via the digital medium, the edition provides scholars, professional musicians and music enthusiasts alike with diverse possibilities to deepen their understanding of Mozart’s librettos and their sources.
+Although the librettos of Mozart’s operas have appeared in numerous printed editions since his lifetime, no edition has yet been dedicated to the scholarly evaluation of their sources.
+The online edition of Mozart’s librettos attempts to close this editorial gap and make a critical edition of the texts of Wolfgang Amadé Mozart’s vocal compositions available to a wide audience for the first time.
+Through the digital medium, the edition offers scholars, professional musicians, and music lovers alike a variety of opportunities to deepen their understanding of Mozart’s librettos and their sources.

-As an integral component of a multifaceted genre, the text of an opera draws together multiple philological and musical dimensions.
-Its formation is influenced by diverse sources: the actual text set to music by the composer, the original libretto and its possible models.
-From a linguistic perspective, the opera text lives from historical peculiarities in the literary language of its time, which on one hand no longer correspond to modern usage, yet on the other hand, are closely related to the musical interpretation.
-As a text set to music, it has, through its verse form, an intricate relation to the musical notation.
-The online edition of the Mozart librettos takes an electronic form to present the multifaceted levels of the opera texts used in the compositions of Wolfgang Amadé Mozart in all their complexity, and in accordance to academic criteria.
-This is something that can be achieved editorially only in part through printed editions.
+As an integral part of a multi-layered genre, the text of an opera combines several philological and musical dimensions.
+Its creation is influenced by various sources: the actual text set to music by the composer, the original libretto, and its possible models.
+From a linguistic point of view, the opera text lives from historical peculiarities in the literary language of its time, which on the one hand no longer correspond to today’s usage, but on the other hand are closely connected to the musical interpretation.
+As a text set to music, it stands in a complicated relationship to the musical notation due to its verse form.
+The online edition of the Mozart librettos chooses an electronic form in order to present these different levels of the opera texts for the settings of Wolfgang Amadé Mozart in all their diversity according to scholarly criteria, which can only be partially conveyed in printed editions.

-As a critical-digital source edition, the online edition of the Mozart librettos, as an “open edition”, differs from a strictly defined printed edition in relation to:
+As a critical digital source edition, the online edition of the Mozart librettos differs as an “open edition” from a strictly defined printed edition in terms of:

-1. the sources considered relevant to the edition,
+1. the sources considered relevant for the edition,

 2. the edition forms in which the sources are presented,